dahjah/hugo-cms/hugo_output/strippin-v2/content/_index.md

   [[main_blocks.blocks]]
     type = "features_grid"
     columns = "3"
-    features = [{icon = "star", title = "Fresh & Made to Order", description = "Experience the taste of fresh, never frozen Chicken Shop, prepared right when you order."}, {icon = "star", title = "Fast & Friendly", description = "We bring the flavor to you!
-Perfect for quick lunches, events, and catering needs."}, {icon = "star", title = "Local Favorite", description = "A staple of the local food scene, serving up delicious bites for everyone to enjoy."}]
+    features = [{icon = "leaf", title = "Fresh & Made to Order", description = "Experience the taste of fresh, never frozen Chicken Shop, prepared right when you order."}, {icon = "truck", title = "Fast & Friendly", description = "We bring the flavor to you!
+Perfect for quick lunches, events, and catering needs."}, {icon = "map-pin", title = "Local Favorite", description = "A staple of the local food scene, serving up delicious bites for everyone to enjoy."}]

 [[main_blocks]]
   type = "section"